linev/misc/win/BuildRoot.md

 ## Start building

+    cmake --build . --config Release -- /maxcpucount

+One also can try to make Debug build, but it may not work because of external libs

-    cmake --build . --config Release -- /maxcpucount cmake --build . --config Debug -- /maxcpucount
+    cmake --build . --config Debug -- /maxcpucount

 ## Initialize ROOT